Premiere Napa Valley raises $3.9 million

-Bids at Premiere Napa Valley this Saturday raised more than $3.9 million, according to a press release from the Napa Valley Vintners.
+Bids at Premiere Napa Valley this Saturday raised more than $3.9 million, according to a press release from the Napa Valley Vintners (NVV).

 The group holds the annual event in support of their work to “promote, protect and enhance the Napa Valley,” according to NVV.